Python Lesson 2

 arr_e = np.copy(arr_c) arr_e[arr_c>0]=1 arr_e[arr_c<0]=0 print(arr_e)

-Working with array you can construct complex conditionals combining simpler expressions with the logical operators
+Working with arrays you can construct complex conditionals combining simpler expressions with the logical operators

 & (and) and